 Worship songs are being written using terms of intimacy in public worship that are not seen in any of the Holy Scriptures on the subject of public worship.

 That level of intimacy between God and the worshipper reflected in the writing of the Song of Solomon is reserved for the privacy of one’s own heart and life not public worship.

 The absence of properly identifying Almighty God in the words subtly changes the focus.

 When the words of the song has greater emphasis on what the worshipper feels and is experiencing than it does on adoration, exaltation and worship of the Almighty that humanizes the worship experience.

-When this is combined with the subtle changes in the worship center; low house lights, spotlights on the musicians and singers, smoke and staging designed to bring the focus to the stage experience; this makes the worship entirely human centered not Divine centered.
+When this is combined with the subtle changes in the worship center – low house lights, spotlights on the musicians and singers, and smoke and staging designed to bring the focus to the stage experience – this makes the worship entirely human centered not Divine-centered.